enriquemondragon/brain-ncdnv-chd/README.md

 # For installing ggplot and dplyr, it is easier to install the whole tidyverse:
 install.packages("tidyverse")
-# Anternatively, each package can be installed individually with the following commands:
+# Alternatively, each package can be installed individually with the following commands:
 install.packages("ggplot2")
 install.packages("dplyr")